druiw/Tastopia/README.md

 # 🍽️ Tastopia 🍕🍣

 Welcome to **Tastopia**, a web app to help you discover the best restaurants based on your preferences such as distance, price, and type of food.
-Built with React, TypeScript, Tailwind CSS, and restaurant APIs for real-time data, **Tastopia** makes finding your next meal an exciting adventure!
+Built with React, TypeScript, Tailwind CSS, and restaurant APIs for real-time data, **Tastopia** makes finding your next meal an exciting adventure!!

 **Note**: **Tastopia** is still in the early stages of development 🚧 and is **not fully functional** yet.
 Some features are still being implemented, and the app may not be stable in its current state.
 Stay tuned for future updates!